Layer number and stacking order-dependent thermal transport in molybdenum disulfide with sulfur vacancies: RESULTS AND DISCUSSIONS

 Since both the E$^1_{2g}$ and A$_{1g}$ modes have higher temperature coefficients, it allows the measurement of the local temperature rise of the supported MoS$_2$ crystals due to a change in incident laser power by employing changes in the phonon frequency.
-Raman measurements are performed with different laser power for two different spot-size objectives.
+Raman measurements are performed with different laser power for two different spot-size objectives in ambient conditions.
+A 532 nm laser excitation is used with a step variable neutral density filter and 1800 lines/mm grating.
 The incident power is measured with a power meter, and the absorbed power is calculated by considering the layer number-dependent optical absorption for the 532 nm wavelength.
-The variation of the peak position of E$^1_{2g}$ and A$_{1g}$ phonon modes with absorbed laser power is displayed in Figure \ref{Figure3}.
+The variation of the peak position of E$^1_{2g}$ and A$_{1g}$ phonon modes with absorbed laser power is displayed in Figure \ref{Figure4}.
 For all samples, the peak position redshifts with increased absorbed laser power.
 The fitting of data points with a linear function gives the power coefficient ($d\omega / dP=\chi_p$) of each Raman mode.
-The $\chi_p$ of the A$_{1g}$ mode appears more sensitive to variations in layer number than that of the E$^1_{2g}$ mode.
+The $\chi_p$ of the A$_{1g}$ mode appears more sensitive to variations in layer number than that of the E$^1_{2g}$ mode (Figure S3 \cite{SuppMat}).
 Since the A$_{1g}$ mode is insensitive to in-plane strain and its power coefficient is more sensitive to layer number, the temperature-induced softening of the A$_{1g}$ phonon mode is used to estimate local temperature rise and extract the thermal parameters.

-Modeling of thermal transport in supported 2D materials subjected to laser heating has been reported previously\cite{cai2010thermal,judek2015high,goushehgir2021simple}.
+Modeling of thermal transport in supported 2D materials subjected to laser heating has been reported previously.\cite{cai2010thermal,judek2015high,goushehgir2021simple} A laser beam with Gaussian intensity distribution is used for local heating of the sample, as shown in Figure 5.
 Under the steady-state condition, laser-induced heating is compensated by the heat flow towards the low-temperature heat sink.
 By assuming diffusive phonon transport, the heat conduction equation for a supported 2D material can be written as \cite{cai2010thermal}